francoismdj/netbox-kea-dhcp/README.md

 -----------

 - When a change occured, the whole DHCP configuration is gotten from Kea, modified, and sent back.
-This a limitation of Kea open source commands.
-A better update granularity would requires an ISC paid subscription.
+This is a limitation of Kea open source commands.
+A better update granularity would require an ISC paid subscription.
 - Every event received induces one or more queries to Netbox, even if event payload holds the information.
 This allows to have a unique  point where filters are applied and attributes are read.